-Government of India Savings (Taxable) Bonds, 2003 has been relaunched offering 8% interest and maturity of 6 years.
-These bonds were first launched in 2003 and were quite popular then.
+The 8% Government of India Savings (Taxable) Bonds, 2003 has been closed for subscription from January 2, 2018.
+Now the same bonds would be relaunched offering 7.75% interest and maturity of 7 years from January 10, 2018.
 We look at the salient features of these GOI bond so that you can decide if it’s right investment for you!

 Issued by: Reserve Bank of India

 Eligible Investors: Individuals (single, joint or minor), HUFs, Charitable Trusts and Universities.
 However NRIs are NOT eligible to invest.

 Face Value of Bond: Rs 1,000